 It is a great idea to take a few minutes to do a thorough inspection of your electric guitar.
-Multiple number of seemingly harmless things can cause your guitar to break or become unplayable far too quickly.
+A multiple number of seemingly harmless things can cause your guitar to break or become unplayable far too quickly.
 It doesn’t matter whether your electric guitar is a beginner range or a high-end guitar, the same general inspection guidelines apply.
-Follow the below steps to inspect and get started with your new electric guitar
+Follow the below steps to inspect and get started with your new electric guitar.

 Checking the Neck and Headstock

 Check the tuning machines to make sure they move easily, but aren’t too loose.
 It’s very important to check the neck of the guitar to see if it is straight.
 Hold the guitar with the tuners close to you and the body of the guitar on the floor as shown in the image below.
 Carefully inspect the neck to see if it is straight and make sure it doesn’t have any low or high spots.
 Look carefully for any twists in the neck, as this can make a guitar hard to keep in tune and make playing increasingly difficult.

 Next, you will want to look at the distance of the strings from the fretboard, or what is commonly called the action.
 It’s important to ensure it’s not too difficult to hold the strings down in order to play.

 Check the screws holding the bridges in place and make sure they are tight.
 If your guitar has an adjustable bridge (most of the electric guitars have an adjustable bridge), use a wrench or screwdriver to make sure the bridge actually is adjustable and not stiff or stuck.
 If you are not confident on how to adjust the bridge or it feels complicated you can get it fixed from a luthier.